Furyhunter/vimrc/README.md

 Make sure you have Python2 available, and Python2 support in your Vim.

+Either run the included `setup.sh`,

+    ./setup.sh

 Clone this repository (or your own) as your `~/.vim`, then:

-    mkdir -p ~/.vim/bundle
-    git clone https://github.com/VundleVim/Vundle.vim ~/.vim/bundle/Vundle.vim
+- Run the included `setup.sh`
+- Source the top level vimrc locally:

     echo "source ~/.vim/vimrc" >> ~/.vimrc

 `~/.vimrc` will act as your deployment-local configuration.
 You need to source the repo `vimrc` here to enable the global config.
-Configure your font and whatnot here as well.
+Configure your font and whatnot here as well (Why?
+Mainly for Windows tweaks, since several binaries have to be installed manually for this to work).

 Open up graphical Vim (gvim, mvim) and run

     :PluginInstall

-Close vim, and run:
+For ycm completions, close vim, and run:

     cd ~/.vim/bundle/YouCompleteMe
     ./install.py [options] <-- See the YouCompleteMe manual for instructions

-For eclim support, run the eclim install process and point its vimfiles to `~/.vim/eclim` (**not `~/.vim`**).
+~For eclim support, run the eclim install process and point its vimfiles to `~/.vim/eclim` (**not `~/.vim`**).
 Then, add `let g:idola_conf_eclim = 1` before the `source` of `~/.vim/vimrc` in your local configuration.
 As with typical eclim procedure, you need to run the `eclimd` before you can use it;
-that instance should be shared between all Vim sessions.
+that instance should be shared between all Vim sessions.~ eclim support is disabled due to performance issues.

 This is largely incompatible with NeoVim at the moment, I don't really intend to move to it until its GUI support matures.